unitn-sml/wmi-pa/docs/source/getstarted.rst

 1. **Enumerating** the satisfying TAs :math:`\mu` given a weighted SMT formula :math:`\langle \Delta, w \rangle`
 2. **Integrating** the resulting convex polytopes / integrands

+The initial phases of development were driven by questions like:

+* What if one is only interested in the enumeration subtask?
+* What if the convex subtask is not continuous integration?

-A core design principle of ``wmipy`` is **modularity**.
-For this reason, we designed different classes in order to be used as stand-alone objects as well as sub-components of a larger solver.
+As a result, the core design principle of ``wmipy`` is **modularity**: we designed different classes in order to be used as stand-alone objects as well as sub-components of a larger solver.

 Enumerators
 """""""""""